 BCAA is dedicated to the safe transportation of children.
 And United Way works to make sure that kids grow up great.
-For the past nine years BCAA, has donated over 12,000 new child car seats to families in need across B.C. through the Community Child Car Seat Program, in partnership with United Way British Columbia.
+For the past 11 years BCAA, has donated over 14,000 new child car seats to families in need across B.C. through the Community Child Car Seat Program, in partnership with United Way British Columbia.

 Not everybody can afford car seats and unfortunately, using second-hand child car seats isn’t without risk.
 “Just because it looks good doesn’t mean it’s safe.
-Not knowing the full history of a second-hand car seat means parents can’t be absolutely certain of the seat’s condition and this can put their kid at risk,” said BCAA’s Director of Community Engagement, Shawn Pettipas.
+Not knowing the full history of a second-hand car seat means parents can’t be absolutely certain of the seat’s condition and this can put their kid at risk,” said BCAA’s Director of Corporate Purpose and Micromobility Marketing, Shawn Pettipas.

-“From using the wrong type of car seat to improper installation, we understand mistakes can happen and BCAA wants to help by raising awareness about common mistakes and offering support to help parents do even more to protect their children.”
+“From choosing the right car seat to correct installation, BCAA wants to help by raising awareness about common mistakes and offering support to help parents protect their children safely.”

 BCAA’s child car seat website, bcaa.com/carseats offers a wealth of car seat information including how-to videos, fact sheets and printable checklists to help parents and caregivers use child car seats and booster seats correctly.
 BCAA’s key tips for child car seat safety include: